 Business Case Component #6: Revisit Your Business Case Regularly

-A strategically-done business case can help you determine which projects to prioritize.
+A strategically-sound business case can help you determine which projects to prioritize.
 The more time and effort you put into your business case, the more value you are likely to derive from it.

 Use your business case as both a planning and an execution tool.
 Revisit it frequently, measuring the actual benefits against initial assumptions.
 The trick to doing it right is continually adjusting based on what you have learned in the past and your future expectations.